 How Does Artificial Intelligence for Customer Support Work?

-Natural language Processing
+Artificial Intelligence for Support: Natural language Processing

-In the past, the main issue surrounding the inability of humans and computers to interact seamlessly was a language barrier.
+In the past, the main issue surrounding the inability of humans and computers to interact naturally was a language barrier.
 Machines do not speak the same language as us.
 They understand binary code, which is a series of millions of ones and zeroes that instruct a computer in completing their tasks.
 Systems have been set up where, with the press of a button or the click of a mouse, that computing language is relayed at the speed of light, allowing machines to understand our wishes.

 This has all changed with the birth of NLP, a very advanced form of AI that has only recently become viable.
 NLP uses a variety of techniques to understand human language including a process called deep learning.
 Deep learning has artificial intelligence look at data patterns to deepen its understanding of language.
 Huge amounts of labelled data are inputted to help the system identify relevant correlations.
-Language is broken down into shorter elemental pieces in order to teach the machine to understand their relationships and how they work together.
+Language is broken down into shorter elemental pieces.
+This in order to teach the machine to understand their relationships and how they work together.
 By doing this, the computer can ascertain the meaning behind a sentence.

 This is an algorithmic process of returning different forms of a single word to its root form based on its intended meaning.
 This means the algorithm must correctly identify the intended part of speech and meaning of a word in a sentence as well as in the larger context of the surrounding sentence.
 Examples of this would be the words ‘walked’, ’walks’ and ’walking’ which will be transformed into the common base form walk by the algorithm.